diebraga/project2/README.md

 ## Testing

     **All components in the app are tested in unit tests using jest**
-    1. Go in the project folder and run: `yarn test` in your terminal.
+    1. Go in the project folder and run: `yarn test` or `npm test` in your terminal.
       -   Input element.
           √ should be able to render an input
               √ should be able to render an input